-- c) if the ARPU minus CAC is flat, marginally positive, or largely positive, the business can earn a sustainable (and potentially exponential) profit in the mid to long-term if it turns the majority of those customers into Repeat Customers, as measured by the LTV/CAC ratio (whereby a 3X or 300% is the threshold for a good ratio)
+- if the ARPU minus CAC is marginally positive or largely positive, the business can earn a sustainable (and potentially exponential) profit in the mid to long-term if it turns the majority of those customers into Repeat Customers, as measured by the LTV/CAC ratio (whereby a 3X or 300% is the threshold for a good ratio)

 The company we have seen exemplify a lot of this type of logic is Farfetch due to their focus on using LTV as the core metric for success of their business model, along with their strategic focus on building a large Cohort of Repeat Customers.

 In the diagrams from a recent investment blog below, we can see the data for ‘Demand Generation Expense’ (ie. Marketing Expense) on a per customer basis (CAC) for Farfetch was roughly $150 per customer between 2016 – 2020.
 The number went up > $300 in 2021 as the cost to advertise on Paid Acquisition Channels went up, which normally occurs as markets mature.